gluon/AbletonLive9_RemoteScripts/Novation_Impulse2/readme.txt

 4) Shift+Rec - metronome on/off (as metronome has much to do with recording)
 5) Shift + Loop switch session/arrangement (as loop is the button that also changes in this case)
-6) Shift + play Undo (as play is like backspace but turned opposite)
+FIXED: 6) Shift + play Undo (as play is like backspace but turned opposite)

 DONE: another parallel feature - Shift + drum pad in clip mode - stop the selected clip.